Featured photo credit: Instagram @dug.gus

 To make sure you are feeding a balanced diet, you should follow the 80-10-5-5 guideline.
 This is:

 80% muscle meat, 10% bone, 5% liver, and 5% other secreting organ.

-Omega-3s should be supplemented in almost every raw diet, due to the lack of adequate omega-3s and higher amounts of omega-6s in conventionally farmed meat [source].
+Omega-3s should be supplemented in almost every raw diet, due to the lack of adequate omega-3s and higher amounts of omega-6s in meat (especially conventionally farmed) [source].
 Fish oil is the best choice to supplement these omega-3s back into your pet’s raw diet.
-Due to the oxidizing nature of fish oil, you want to feed it alongside an antioxidant like vitamin E. Bonnie and Clyde fish oil contains enough vitamin E for your dog to utilize, making it a great choice.
+Due to the oxidizing nature of fish oil, you want to store it in the fridge and feed it alongside an antioxidant like vitamin E. Bonnie and Clyde fish oil contains enough vitamin E for your dog to utilize, making it a great choice.

 Click here for a calculator that will help you determine how much muscle meat, bone, and organ to feed based on your pet’s ideal adult weight.
 Keep in mind that this calculator includes all organs in 10%, rather than 5% liver and 5% other organs, so you will have to determine those more specific amounts yourself.